-- Once in the shelter location: - a.
-Stay clear of windows and exterior doors; - b.
-Leave vehicles and seek shelter in a building; - c.
-The Game Day Administrator working at the event at which the warning takes place, should notify the Dean of Students and Campus Services and the Chief of Security of the shelter in place.
+- Once in the shelter location: - Stay clear of windows and exterior doors; - Leave vehicles and seek shelter in a building; b. - The Game Day Administrator working at the event at which the c. warning takes place, should notify the Dean of Students and Campus Services and the Chief of Security of the shelter in place.